Society-of-Flight-Test-Engineers/handbook-2013/README.md

 ### How to collaborate

-The two primary collaboration opportunities are:

-1. Proofreading the HTML website output at https://society-of-flight-test-engineers.github.io/handbook-2013/ and submitting "issues" (reporting deficiencies or proposing enhancements at https://github.com/Society-of-Flight-Test-Engineers/handbook-2013/issues
+Proofreading the HTML website output at https://society-of-flight-test-engineers.github.io/handbook-2013/ and submitting "issues" (reporting deficiencies or proposing enhancements at https://github.com/Society-of-Flight-Test-Engineers/handbook-2013/issues
-1. Editing the Markdown text file input at https://github.com/Society-of-Flight-Test-Engineers/handbook-2013/tree/master/handbookdown

 ### Project organization